noefp/easy_gdb/README.md

       //$conf_path = "/var/www/html/egdb_files/egdb_conf";
     ?>

-Afer the changes, reload the web browser `localhost:8000/easy_gdb/index.php` and check if you can see the home page of EasyGDB.
+After the changes, reload the web browser `localhost:8000/easy_gdb/index.php` and check if you can see the home page of EasyGDB.
+Sometimes it is important to empty the web browser cache to be able to visualize the changes, especially when new images are added.

 ## Customize your site